Virtual Conference Events

 All presenters must register for the conference and can do so at our reduced presenter rate.
 The rate will be made available to all presenters, who will be notified via email about how and when to register.

-Virtual-only presenters who do not plan to attend the in-person conference will be able to register at a virtual-only rate when events are accepted in August.
+Virtual-only presenters who do not plan to attend the in-person conference will be able to register at a virtual-only rate when events are accepted.

 Attendee Terms & Conditions